Have you ever struggled with a midwifery debate, unsure whether to share your point of view or whether to leave it be?

 After that, trusting women to make their own choices and being a good, kind, respectful person is the name of the game.

 What do you think - have you ever had a vaginal steam?
 Would you?

 How do you deal with differences in opinion when it comes to clients?

 Leave me a comment letting me know and please do share this post with anyone considering these issues!

-The image for this blog is me moderating, in a heatwave.
 I run The Secret Community for Midwives in the Making, the 20,000+ member Facebook group that discusses all things midwifery.